nejckorasa/nejckorasa.github.io/content/posts/kafka-backfill.md

 ### Idempotent Processing is Non-Negotiable

 When a service re-processes historical events, it will inevitably encounter data it has already seen.
-The consumer logic must be idempotent, meaning that processing the same event multiple times produces the same result as processing it once.
+The consumer logic must be **idempotent**, meaning that processing the same event multiple times produces the same result as processing it once.
+For a detailed guide on implementing idempotent consumers in Kafka, see [Idempotent Kafka Processing](/posts/idempotent-kafka-procesing/).

 ### Isolation: New vs. Existing Consumers